Tips

 Error with

-, but this results in an error because computed properties in Angular do not have aset
+setNamemethod attempts to callthis.myName().set(name), but this results in an error because computed properties in Angular do not have asetmethod. -

 This highlights an important concept: computed properties are read-only and cannot be directly modified.
 They are meant to derive values based on other signals and inputs.